 - Serve with whipped cream and/or vanilla ice cream.

 Food Photography and Styling: Since this is not an elegant but more of a rustic dessert I went with a rustic wood set and kept the styling very casual.
 The hazelnuts are really important to me in this recipe and you can’t see them in the streusel so I put some whole nuts, some shells and some chopped hazels in the composition.
-I took the second photo first and really liked it but I thought you couldn’t really see the actual food very well so I took another photo at a steeper angle.
+I took the second photo first and really liked its dark and dramatic look but I thought you couldn’t really see the actual food very well so I took another photo at a steeper angle.